shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 9. Continuous attention to technical excellence and good design
 10. Simplicity—the art of maximizing the amount of work not done—is essential
 11. Best architectures, requirements, and designs emerge from self-organizing teams
-12. Regularly, the team reflects on how to become more effective, and adjusts accordingly
+12. Regularly, the team reflects on how to become more effective, and adjusts accordingly.

 Sourced from [Principles behind the Agile Manifesto](http://www.agilemanifesto.org/principles.html)
 [Top](#top)